Jonah Hex (film): Critical response

 Keith Phipps of The A.V.
-Club gave the film a rare "F" rating, stating "the 81 minutes (including credits) of Jonah Hex footage that made it to the screen look like something assembled under a tight deadline, and possibly under the influence."
+Club gave the film a rare "F" rating, criticizing its short runtime and stating "the 81 minutes (including credits) of Jonah Hex footage that made it to the screen look like something assembled under a tight deadline, and possibly under the influence".
 Roger Ebert gave the film a negative review, saying that the film "is based on some DC Comics characters, which may explain the way the plot jumps around.
-We hear a lot about graphic novels, but this is more of a graphic anthology of strange occult ideas."
+We hear a lot about graphic novels, but this is more of a graphic anthology of strange occult ideas".

 Accolades

 The film was named "Worst Picture" of the year by the Houston Film Critics Society at their 2010 awards ceremony.
 It was given two nominations at the 31st Golden Raspberry Awards: Worst Actress (Megan Fox) and Worst Screen Couple (Josh Brolin's face and Megan Fox's accent).